phil-opp/blog_os/blog/content/second-edition/posts/08-hardware-interrupts/index.md

 ## What's next?

 As already mentioned, the 8259 APIC has been superseded by the [APIC], a controller with more capabilities and multicore support.
-In the next post we will explore this controller and learn how to use its integrated timer and interrupt priorities.
+In the next post we will explore this controller and learn how to use its integrated timer and how to set interrupt priorities.